 Abstract

 The structure of the first second messenger, cyclic 3‘,5‘-adenosine monophosphate (cAMP), was reported in 1958 by Sutherland and Rall.
 It was generated by incubation of a liver extract with the first messengers adrenaline or glucagon (1).
 Since then, cAMP has been demonstrated to be an almost universal second messenger used to translate various extracellular stimuli into a uniform intracellular chemical signal (2, 3).
 The biosynthetic enzymes for cAMP from ATP, adenylyl cyclases (ACs), have been biochemically investigated in bacteria and eukaryotic cells (4–6).
 Finally in 1989, the first mammalian AC was sequenced (7).
-The protein displayed two similar catalytic domains (C1 and C2) and two dissimilar hexahelical membrane anchors (TM1 and TM2).
+The protein displayed two catalytic domains (C1 and C2) which are highly similar in all isoforms.
+The two hexahelical membrane anchors (TM1 and TM2) are dissimilar and isoform specifically conserved (8).
 The latter were proposed to possess a channel or transporter-like function, properties, which were never confirmed (7).
-The domain architecture, TM1-C1-TM2-C2, clearly indicated a pseudoheterodimeric protein composed of two concatenated bacterial precursor proteins (8).
+The domain architecture of mammalian ACs, TM1-C1-TM2-C2, clearly indicated a pseudoheterodimeric protein composed of two concatenated monomeric bacterial precursor proteins (9).
 To date, sequencing has identified nine mammalian membrane-delimited AC isoforms (mACs) with identical domain architectures (2).
-In all nine isoforms the catalytic domains are conserved and share extensive sequence and structural similarities which indicate a similar biosynthetic mechanism (5, 6, 9, 10).
-On the other hand, the associated two membrane domains differ substantially within each isoform and between all nine mAC isoforms (11–13).
-Bioinformatic studies, however, revealed that the membrane domains, TM1 as well as TM2, are highly conserved in an isoform-specific manner for about 0.5 billion years of evolution (11, 12).
+In all nine isoforms the catalytic domains are conserved and share extensive sequence and structural similarities which indicate a similar biosynthetic mechanism (5, 6, 10, 11).
+On the other hand, the associated two membrane domains differ substantially within each isoform and between all nine mAC isoforms (8, 12, 13).

 Extensive studies on the regulation of the nine mAC isoforms revealed that the Gsα subunit of the trimeric G-proteins activate cAMP formation.
 Gsα is released intracellularly upon stimulation of G-protein-coupled receptors (GPCR), i.e. the receptor function for mAC regulation was assigned to the diversity of GPCRs which presently are most prominent drug targets.
 In 1995 Tang and Gilman reported that Gsα regulation of mammalian mACs does not require the presence of the membrane anchors.
 A soluble C1-C2 dimer devoid of the membrane domains was fully activated by Gsα (13).
 This reinforced the view that the mAC membrane anchors which comprise up to 40 % of the protein were just that and otherwise functionally inert.
 The theoretical possibility of mACs to be regulated directly, bypassing the GPCRs, was dismissed (14).